sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       A SONiC switch joins a kubernetes cluster as a node, to facilitate kube manage dockers in the switch.

    * pods<br/>
       This is the unit of kubernetes deployment.
+A manifest describes the pod.
 In SONiC switches, a pod runs a single container only.
 The master is configured with manifests that decides what containers/pods to deploy on SONiC switches.
 The SONiC switches keeps the control of when the deployment can happen.

    * manifest<br/>
       A manifest describes the pod as below.
         * Assigns a name
         * List of containers
+          * In case of sonic, only one container
         * Description of each container
           * Image URL
-          * mounts
+          * volume mounts
           * runtime args
           * environment variables
           * ...
         * Node selector labels
         * ...<br/>

-      In SONiC, the list of containers contains only one.

    * Node selector labels<br/>
       A label is a `<key>=<value>` pair.
 A manifest may carry multiple labels.
 Each node that joined, can be described with multiple labels.
 A pod will be deployed only in nodes, where all the labels of the manifest are matched with the labels on the node.
 In short a full/subset of node labels should completely match with all labels on the manifest.
 This leads to the term "eligible nodes", where node labels matching is the requirement to meet, for deployment of a pod, in SONiC usage scenario.